kubedb/docs/docs/guides/cassandra/autoscaler/storage/overview.md

 # Cassandra Vertical Autoscaling

-This guide will give an overview on how KubeDB Autoscaler operator autoscales the database storage using `Cassandraautoscaler` crd.
+This guide will give an overview on how KubeDB Autoscaler operator autoscales the database storage using `CassandraAutoscaler` crd.

 ## Before You Begin